singhsnehaa/ExptApp/README.md

 3. Go to `Add a Product` section and choose `Facebook Login` box and click `set up` button and select `IOS` option.

-4. Here you'll get `1 to 9 steps` to follow.one by one and complete all.
+4. Here you'll get `1 to 9 steps` to follow.one by one and complete all.only 1 to 5 are important

 5. toggle the `in development` button from header and make it `live`